oracle-livelabs/apex/apex-professional-hol8/introduction.md

 ## **What is APEX?**

 Oracle APEX is a low-code application platform for Oracle Database.
 APEX Application Development, Autonomous Data Warehouse (ADW), Autonomous Transaction Processing (ATP), and Autonomous JSON Database are fully managed services, pre-integrated and pre-configured with APEX, for rapidly building and deploying modern data-driven applications in Oracle Cloud.
-Business users, citizen, and application developers can create enterprise apps 20X faster with 100X less code — without having to learn complex web technologies with just a browser.
+Business users, citizens, and application developers can create enterprise apps 20X faster with 100X less code — without learning complex web technologies with just a browser.

 Once you complete this workshop, Customers will be able to: